-Before the conference, the career center will work with students to prepare resumes for the Jenkins resume book.
-The deadline for the resume book is TBA.
-The career coaches will help to ensure your resume and cover letters are tailored to reflect the needs of the prospective employers you are looking to meet.
+Before the conference, the career center will work with students to prepare their resumes The career coaches will help to ensure your resume and is tailored to reflect the needs of the prospective employers you are looking to meet.

 The career center will also help students practice pitches, identify and target companies, and plan schedules.

-1. Register – Early registration ends TBA.
-After registering, you will get access to the job board and any other resources to get ready and answer questions for the conference.
+1. Register – Register now.
+After registering, you will get access to the job board and any other resources to get ready and answer questions for the conference. .
 While you can view the board prior to registration, you will have to be registered to attend in order to apply for jobs through the Conference Job Match.

-3. Tell the career center that you intend to come.
-Click here to add your name to the attendee list.
+2. Tell the career center that you intend to come.
+Click here to add your name on 12Twenty.

-4. [For Working Professionals] Make yourself eligible for on-campus recruiting and employer engagement.
+3. [For Working Professionals] Make yourself eligible for MBA program-hosted employer relations.
 You can technically sign up for the career expo without the career center knowing; however, your ROI will be much greater if you collaborate with us in your preparation.

-5. Resume Prep – Prepare your résumé, pitch, and approach strategy and meet with your career coach – Jane Mehringer (FY MBAs), Caren Howley (SY MBAs), Ed Kato (WP MBAs), or John Hutchings (WP MBAs).
+4. Resume Prep – Prepare your résumé, pitch, and approach strategy and meet with your career coach – Jane Mehringer (FY MBAs), Caren Howley (SY MBAs), Ed Kato (WP MBAs), or John Hutchings (WP MBAs).
 You should have a targeted résumé and pitch for each company you plan on approaching.
 You also want to review and update your cover letters.
-Most companies require you to have a cover letter when applying to jobs via the NBMBAA Job Board
+Most companies require you to have a cover letter when applying to jobs via the National Black Job Board.

 5. Explore the National Black website and job board, plot your target company approach strategy.
 Research companies.
 Many companies are lining up their interview schedules NOW before the career expo.